ARM9/bass/doc/basics.md

 ```

 ### Strings
-Strings are surrounded by double-quotes.
-They support the following escape sequences:
+Strings are encompassed by double-quotes.
+The following escape sequences for strings are supported:

 ```regex
 \\ = backslash (\)